Linux-Comedi/comedi/INSTALL.md

 > modules, but the unsigned modules should still be installed, and
 > should be loadable as long as the system is not enforcing the use of
 > signed modules.
 It is possible to enroll and use your own signing
-> keys, but that is beyond the scope of this article.
+> keys, but that is beyond the scope of this section.
+Some of the
+> details depend on the Linux distribution.
+The automatic installation
+> methods described in section *[Automatic Installation][autoins]* have
+> the option to sign the kernel modules that they build.

 ## Post-Installation Steps